Sturts Meadows Station

 Wallace embarked on a trek from Sturts Meadow in January 1880 heading north to the properties he had acquired leases to in the Northern Territory along the Roper River in 1879.
-On arriving in Longreach, some 750 mi from Sturts, he bought 2,728 head of cattle and continued his journey eventually arriving in July 1881 after covering a distance of about 2000 mi.
+On arriving in Longreach, some 750 mi from Sturts Meadows, he bought 2,728 head of cattle and continued his journey eventually arriving in July 1881 after covering a distance of about 2000 mi.
 The property was later named Elsey Station and Wallace left the next day to return to Sturts Meadows.